 - Recommending ways to reduce overhead costs, increase revenues and improve profit margins

-Keep in mind, the accounting industry is packed with diverse roles that may call for different qualifications and technical skills.
+Keep in mind, the accounting industry is packed with diverse roles that may call for different qualifications and technical accountant skills.
 For example, if you’re working in corporate accounting your job may largely involve financial statement preparation to ensure regulatory compliance.
 In contrast, professionals who work in public accounting jobs may be more focused on auditing financial statements and offering consulting services.
-Aspiring accounting professionals should think carefully about their interests and career goals before seeking out a full-time position, as this insight can help guide their employment decisions.
+Aspiring accounting professionals should think carefully about their interests and career goals as they relate to the outlook for accounting jobs before seeking a full-time position, as this insight can help guide their employment decisions.

 Since accountants work in a variety of professional settings, it can be helpful to understand what a typical accounting career path looks like and where specializations come into play.
 Many accountants start out by earning a bachelor’s degree in accounting from an accredited university, which offers a strong foundation in accounting principles and practices, though other undergraduate degrees are also applicable.

-Earning a master’s degree in accountancy can help aspiring professionals elevate their knowledge of key accounting concepts and obtain a high level of mastery in specialized areas, such as taxation, international accounting, business analysis and data transformation.
-For mid-career professionals, earning a master’s degree can open up opportunities to take on higher-paying jobs and administrative roles that require significant work experience and technical expertise.
-According to the most recent data from the BLS, accounting roles have a median salary of $71,550, with the highest 10% earning upwards of $124,450 per year.
+Earning a master’s in accounting can help aspiring professionals elevate their knowledge of key accounting concepts and obtain a high level of mastery in specialized areas, such as taxation, international accounting, business analysis and data transformation.
+For midcareer professionals, earning a master’s degree can open up opportunities to take on higher-paying jobs and administrative roles that require significant work experience and technical expertise.
+According to the BLS, accountants had a median salary of $73,560 in 2020, with the highest 10% earning upwards of $128,680 per year.

-Whether you’re an aspiring undergraduate student or a mid-career accounting professional, the online Master of Accountancy program at the University of Nevada, Reno can help you obtain the knowledge, skills and experience you need to expand your employment opportunities.
+Whether you’re an aspiring undergraduate student or a midcareer accounting professional, the online MAcc program at the University of Nevada, Reno, can help you obtain the knowledge, skills and experience you need to expand your employment opportunities.
 This MAcc degree is designed to reinforce your understanding of the GAAP, taxation, auditing and business analysis to prepare you for a successful accounting career in a variety of settings.
 Students are also provided with hands-on instruction that touches on data transformation and SQL, ensuring they have some experience with accounting software and data analysis practices.